kshannon-ucsd/cogs8/pages/syllabus.md

 - We will walk you through an in-class demo on how to get everything set up to begin working on your robot.
 - Several in-class activities where you will work both, individually and with your team.
 Most activities will be completed within the class, however, there will be extra time during the discussion section and during office hours to continue working on your Activities.
 You will be able to do some work at home as well.

 Remember, this is NOT a programming class.
 We will use programming to learn about cognitive science.
-But the goal is to not overload you with complex programming tasks; however, you are at UCSD and we have an expectation of what students will be capable of doing.
+But the goal is to not overload you with complex programming tasks; however, you are at UCSD and we have an expectation of what students are capable of, so you will learn how to program in this class.
+It is just not the main focus :)

 ### Final Group Project

-Your final group project will involve working with your classmates in a group of 7-9 students.
+Your final group project will involve working with your classmates in a group of 8-12 students.
 You will have 2-3 weeks to work on your project, which will perform some complex activity in the real world, in a distributed manner, with other robots.
-You will demonstrate your robot to the class in the final class meeting, as well as give a presentation on your distruvted activity.
+Your group will demonstrate your robots interactivity and cognitive skills, or lack thereof, to the class in our final class meeting, as well as give a presentation on your distributed activity.
 There will be a final group report due during finals week.
-You will discuss what you learned, and relate your invention to the readings you have finished.
+You will discuss what you learned, and relate your distributed robot task to the readings you have finished.
 This report should be about 6-7 pages.

 ### Planned Readings